alvarowolfx/ESP32QRCodeReader/README.md

 This library provides a interface to read QR Codes using an ESP32 with a camera.

-Internally this lib uses a slight modified version of the [Quirc library](https://github.com/dlbeer/quirc).
+Internally this lib uses a slight modified version of the [Quirc library](https://github.com/dlbeer/quirc) and some code from OpenMV port on the [MaixPy](https://github.com/sipeed/MaixPy) project.

 ## Demos